 This course is the first of two laboratory components of obstetrical nursing, covering pregnancy, delivery, post-partum, and newborn care.
 Enrollment Limitation; students must be accepted into the LVN Program.
-Co-requisite: NURS 232.

-NURS 235 - OBSTETRICAL NURSING LAB II
+NURS 235 - Obstetrical Nursing Laboratory II

-This course is the second of two laboratory components of obstetrical nursing, covering labor and delivery, and post-partum care in acute health care settings.
+This course is the second of two laboratory components of obstetrical nursing, covering labor and delivery, and postpartum care in acute health care settings.
 Enrollment is limited to those students accepted into the nursing program.

-NURS 237 - PEDIATRIC NURSING
+NURS 237 - Pediatric Nursing

 This course studies the growth and development of the normal newborn and child, which is used as a basis to study the ill child, and the child with congenital, or developmental abnormalities.
 Study is concerned with understanding the pathophysiology of pediatric conditions, providing appropriate care using the nursing process, and utilizing transcultural nursing care of the whole family as well as the child.
 Enrollment is limited to those students who have been accepted into the nursing program.
-Co-requisite: NURS 239.